marianesfg/windows-uwp.pt-br/windows-apps-src/gaming/creating-shaders-and-drawing-primitives.md

 ### <a name="2-reading-data-from-disk"></a>2.
 Ler dados do disco

-Usamos a função DX::ReadDataAsync do DirectXHelper.h no modelo de app do DirectX 11 (Windows Universal) para ler dados de forma assíncrona em um arquivo no disco.
+Usamos a função DX::ReadDataAsync do DirectXHelper.h no modelo de aplicativo do DirectX 11 (Windows Universal) para ler dados de forma assíncrona em um arquivo no disco.

 ### <a name="3-creating-vertex-and-pixel-shaders"></a>3.
 Criar sombreadores de vértice e de pixel